rajasekhar1404/java_learning_programms/my_java_documentation.md

 applet is a decripted class, which is not executable by java SE 9 and latest releases, and most of the recent browsers stopped working applet classes.

+# Miscellanous classes in java

+- Garbage collection - it is used to remove unwanted and unused methods from the memory.
+- type casting - converting one data type to another data type
+  - there are two types of type casting - narrowing, widening
+    - converting small data type to large data type. (byte to int); is called wideninng type casting.
+    -
+- upcasting downcasting
+- dynamic method dispatch, runtime polimoriphism

+# Encapsulation, polymorphism, Abstraction in JAVA

+- Wrapping up the varibles in a class is called as Encapsulation, which is done by diclaring the varibles as private.
+- Polymorphism is changing the behaviour based on the situation. diclaring a method with same name but different parameters.
+- Abstraction is representing essentials features without including background data. abstract classes can only show what that program can capable of but didn't show the code of that programs.

+# String builder in JAVA
+ StringBuilder is a immutable class, which is same as StringBuffer class, it is used to store a string data in the same memory location, Generally, we cannot change a String data, that means, if we update a String value, it will allocate in new memory location, but with srtingBuilder or StringBuffer we can add data in the same memory location, the main difference betwen StringBuilder and StringBuffer are, StringBuffer can be synchronized, but there is garentee for stringBuffer classed for Synchronization.